ericPantarotto/react_completeGuide/_notes/notes.md

 *Million.js* improves the performance by replacing React's virtual DOM mechanism with a more efficient mechanism, which is faster and derives required DOM updates faster than the existing algorithm that's built into React.

+## An Alternative way of buildding components: Class-based Components

+### Module Introduction

+Besides building components as functions, which is what we did up to this point, you can also define components with classes.
+You can build Class-based Components.

 <!---
 [comment]: it works with text, you can rename it how you want